ynux/nomad-terraform-elasticstack/nomad_prepare/README.md

 install elastic's beats ansible role with `ansible-galaxy install elastic.beats,7.0.0`

-Check your setup with `ansible all -m ping -i inventory.ini` Note to self: If you wonder about the path where the role is installed, run `ansible-galaxy info elastic.elasticsearch`.)
+Check your setup with `ansible all -m ping -i inventory.ini` Note to self: If you wonder about the path where the role is installed, run `ansible-galaxy info elastic.beats`.)
+And the role is not great, e.g. restart when config file changes is broken.

 #### Put IP into config and hcl files